-As a strategic part of CGI’s global delivery model job creation, diversity, equity and inclusion (DE&I), education, quality of life, and volunteerism in the communities in which each is based.
+As a strategic part of CGI’s global delivery model, our U.S. Information Technology Centers program provides our clients with unique access to talent outside of large metropolitan areas and creates innovation ecosystems, weaving universities and colleges into CGI’s consulting services.
+Our eight U.S. Centers also have a mature community engagement model focusing on issues such as job creation, diversity, equity and inclusion (DE&I), education, quality of life, and volunteerism in the communities in which each is based.

 The centers have grown into robust multi-purpose extensions of the company’s ethos in local communities, proactively contributing to economic development, encouraging students to pursue Science, Technology, Engineering and Math (STEM) studies and, potentially, career paths.
 This is all on top of delivering digital transformation capabilities to our clients.